-Milton Holter generously donated this collection of more than 100 reports to the Natural Sciences Library in 2011/2012.
+Milton Holter generously donated this collection of more than 100 reports to the Science Library in 2011/2012.
 Mr Holter completed degrees in Geological Engineering (BSc) and Geology (MSc) at the University of Saskatchewan before embarking on a long career of consulting on various projects related to western Canadian mineral resources.
 The reports in this collection include landmark assessments of potash deposits in Saskatchewan.
 It is Mr Holter’s expressed wish that these reports contribute to student learning at his alma mater.

 Sullivan Palynology Reprint Collection

 Dr Herbert James Sullivan was a palynology (fossil pollen) researcher with a career that spanned several decades and three countries.
 He began his research at the University of Sheffield in England in the 1950s, before moving to the Pan American Petroleum Corporation in Tulsa, Oklahoma in the mid-1960s, and finally to Amoco Canada Petroleum Company in Calgary, Alberta.
 Dr Sullivan was a colleague of Dr William A. S. Sarjeant, a past head of the Department of Geological Sciences and fellow palynology researcher.
-Dr Sullivan donated his collection of palynology reprints to the Natural Sciences Library in 1987.
+Dr Sullivan donated his collection of palynology reprints to the Science Library in 1987.